dmbarbour/glas/docs/GlasApps.md

 This is a viable basis for user interfaces that enables users to akwardly participate within transactions.
 Some 'questions' may be graphical.
 There is an opportunity to script answers to cover a range of similar questions.

 I'm intrigued by the possibilities for rendering 'outcomes' of user choices without committing to them.
 But I'm not convinced this is the right option for modeling user interaction in most cases.

-## Application State

-I propose to initially support only a few state types:

-* variables - get/set, our normal state type.
-* queues - read/write, fully ordered.
-Allows for a single reader and multiple writer transactions to operate in parallel.
-Allows for dataflow control via heuristic pushback, i.e. runtime can reject transactions that write to an already overly full queue.
-* bags (or tuple spaces) - read/write, disordered.
-Essentially a queue with non-deterministic choice on read.
-This allows for multiple concurrent readers and writers to evaluate in parallel, and supports partitioning tolerance insofar as readers in different partitions can continue processing writes from their own partitions.
-Does imply a non-deterministic choice effect, so might be (typefully?) restricted in some cases.
-* indexed collections thereof - operations on different indices don't conflict, and state for different indices can potentially be distributed for performance or partitioning tolerance.

-We can model queues or indexing in terms of variables.
-If we introduce non-deterministic choice, we can also model bags.
-Thus, built-in support for specialized types is motivated mostly for performance reasons: improved parallelism via controlling read-write conflicts, better incremental computing and reactivity, etc..

-We might also insist that queues and bags cannot read their own writes within a transaction.
-This simplifies buffering of queues in distributed computations, and allows non-local non-deterministic choice for bags (i.e. logically we have some intermediate process permuting things between transaction attempts).

-*Note:* In context of live coding or orthogonal persistence, application state should be stable across minor edits to code.
-Stability can be supported via careful attention to how private names are handled to avoid a scenario where insertions or deletions easily rename things.
-Major edits must be managed explicitly by the programmer.

-## Orthogonal Persistence and Mirroring

-Application state is expressed by declaring abstract, hierarchical namespace components that provide an interface (such as get and set methods for variables) that are normally provided by the runtime.
-The underlying state resource is abstracted.
-We can leverage staged computing to bypass 'privacy' of stateful components.
-It is feasible to bind state to external resources as a basis for orthogonal persistence or mirroring of applications.

-However, it is inconvenient to directly use filesystem or network APIs.
-In particular, it is awkward to work with content-addressed stowage, accelerated representations, and incremental communication at the application layer (see [glas object](GlasObject.md)).
-It is much more convenient for the runtime to provide access to a key-value database as a standard effects API.
-Exact storage for the database should be configurable.

-After support for a key-value database is implemented, it shouldn't be too much more difficult to configure a runtime to bind application state to the database in some simple, predictable manner.
-This would reduce need for staged metaprogramming.
-Persistence might be indicated via application-specific configuration option.
-Or if the key-value database is distributed, this would provide a basis for mirrored applications.

 ## Application Provided Interfaces